Adapt

 Configneuron:config:updated, neuron:prompts:regenerated, neuron:understanding:set, neuron:understanding:adjustedneuronId, changedFields[], directive, significance

-Thinking Events
+Thinking events

 On this page